 Limit of 50% of the benefits

-This rule applies only:
+This rule applies only in the following cases:

 - to partition of the family patrimony (and not, for example for the partition of acquests)

-Supplemental Pension Plans Act provides for a similar limit.
+For de facto spouses, the Supplemental Pension Plans Act provides for a similar limit.
 However, it applies to each plan subject to that Act.